Roewe i6: Roewe ei6 (PHEV)

-Roewe i6 Max and Roewe ei6 Max
+Roewe i6 Max/ei6 Max

 The Roewe i6 Max and Roewe ei6 Max are larger more premium versions of the i6 series products launched in 2020.
 The Roewe i6 MAX is 45 mm longer and 29 mm taller.
 It features a new family-style front fascia design elements and is adopted With the Ronglin wing grille, the updated design creates a stronger sense of design within the updated Roewe product line.
 The facelifted headlights are integrated with the grilles, which further enhances the front face visual width.

 The Roewe i6 MAX is equipped with the 1.5 liter second-generation Blue Core 300TGI mid-cylinder direct-injection turbocharged engine by SAIC which meets the National VI emission standards.
 The engine produces a maximum power of 131 kW and a maximum torque of 275 Nm.
 The 7-speed automatic gearbox uses the world's first three-chamber independent lubrication technology.

 The hybrid Roewe ei6 MAX is equipped with a 1.5 liter second-generation blue core 300TGI in-cylinder central direct injection turbocharged engine plus a 100 kW high-power motor and a 10-speed second-generation EDU intelligent electric drive transmission, the maximum torque is 480 Nm, and the battery has a 70 km pure electric driving range.
 Fuel consumption is 1.1 L/100 km.